-Major gun safety group endorses Joe Biden’s presidential bid
+Major gun safety groups endorse Joe Biden’s presidential bid

 But Sanders’ past votes have been frequent fodder for attacks from his opponents, dating back to his 2016 Democratic primary fight with Hillary Clinton.
 Most recently, Sanders came under attack during the South Carolina debate two weeks ago from multiple opponents for his record on guns, with Biden charging, as he stood next to the Vermont senator, that “my friend on my right and others have given gun manufacturers absolute immunity.”

-Biden also has run ads highlighting his work on gun control measures, and on Sunday he received the endorsement of another gun control group, the Brady Campaign.
-In a statement, the former vice president lamented that the high rate of gun violence in the U.S. has become “normal” for most Americans but for those who are connected to gun violence “normal is a living nightmare,” and he said he was “honored” to receive Everytown’s endorsement.
+Biden also has run ads highlighting his work on gun control measures.
 “I’ve taken on the NRA and defeated them twice,” he said.
 “And I believe we need a candidate for president who will fight alongside these leaders, not the NRA or gun manufacturers.”

+Everytown for Gun Safety is largely financed by Bloomberg, a former 2020 presidential candidate who dropped out of the race and endorsed Biden last week.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”